Choosing the Right Drill Bit Size for a 12 Wood Screw

 Remember to always use a pilot hole when working with wood screws to prevent the wood from splitting.
 A pilot hole is a small hole that you drill before inserting the screw.
 It guides the screw through the wood and reduces the chances of it cracking or splitting.

-See also Best hand drill for polymer clay
+See also Best solid carbide drill bits

 Using the correct drill bit size and pilot hole can ensure a strong and secure connection when using a #12 wood screw.